Are Time-Indexed Foundation Models the Future of Time Series Imputation?: Experiments

-The aggregated results of our univariate benchmark are shown in \cref{fig:placeholder}, summarizing the mean normalized MAE across all 33 out-of-domain datasets.
-Each bar represents the overall imputation accuracy of a model averaged over the four missingness regimes.
-Models are grouped into three categories reflecting their underlying paradigm: \begin{enumerate*}[(i)] \item \textit{local} methods, which impute from within each series without any learned representation; \item \textit{task-specific} models, trained in a supervised manner on each dataset; and \item \textit{foundation models} evaluated in a fully zero-shot setting. \end{enumerate*} To complement these aggregated results, we provide in \cref{fig:cd-rank} a critical difference (CD) diagram \citep{IsmailFawaz2018deep} summarizing the average ranks of all models across datasets and missingness scenarios.
+The aggregated results of our univariate benchmark are shown in \cref{fig:bench_barplot_res}, summarizing the mean normalized MAE across all 33 OoD datasets.
+Each bar represents the overall imputation error of a model averaged over the four missingness regimes.
+Models are grouped into three categories reflecting their underlying paradigm: \begin{enumerate*}[(i)] \item \textit{local} methods, imputing without any learned representation; \item \textit{task-specific} models, trained in a supervised manner on each dataset; and \item \textit{foundation models} evaluated in a fully zero-shot setting. \end{enumerate*} In addition, \cref{fig:cd-rank} presents a critical difference (CD) diagram~\citep{cddiagramjanez2006} that compares models via their average ranks across datasets and missingness scenarios.
+See also Table~\ref{tab:full-results} in \cref{app:univariate-details} for the full per-dataset results and \cref{app:low-freq} for additional experiments on datasets with lower sampling rates (daily and weekly).